iliyasBoumour/kbrw_tuto/lib/tests/Readme-OTP.md

 #### init function

-- This funtion called by the function Supervisor.start_link called previously.
+- This function is called by the function Supervisor.start_link called previously.
 - Inside this function we can add all our child processes that we want to start
 - It should call the Supervisor's init/2 function as follows: